 Successfully actioning this framework requires the involvement and support of all stakeholders: Veterans, Veteran Family Members, service providers, researchers, governments, community partners and others.

 The framework is organized into three main sections: the why, the what and the how of our vision and why we need the framework, what the framework aims to do and how to act on this framework.

 - Definitions of post-traumatic mental health in Veterans and their Families

-- Facts and statistics on mental well-being of Veterans and their Families after living through trauma
+- Facts and statistics on the well-being of Veterans and their Families

 - A summary of an ideal system of services and supports

 - An overview of different types of services and what is known about them so far

 - An outline of the key tools and strategies needed to implement our vision